Sokolac, Bosnia and Herzegovina: Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Sport

 The local OFK Glasinac 2011's predecessor club FK Glasinac Sokolac has played two seasons in the country's top level Premier League of Bosnia and Herzegovina.
 They now play in the third tier.

+Climate

 International cooperation

 List of Sokolac's sister and twin cities: